spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 * Every two weeks at midnight.
 * Every month on the first day of the month at midnight.
 * Every two months on the first day of the month at midnight
-* E.g.:
-  * Every week on Sunday at midnight
-  * Every two weeks at midnight
-  * Every month on the 1st at midnight
-  * Every two months on the 1st at midnight

 <InfoBox>
-    This operation can be performed on all cluster types across all clouds
+    This operation can be performed on all cluster types across all clouds.
 </InfoBox>